zero-savvy/burn-to-vote/README.md

     This will:
     - Install all Node.js dependencies including ganache-cli and snarkjs.
-    - Run additional setup scripts to install Circom, Circomlib, and Rapidsnark in the circuits folder.
+    - Run additional setup scripts to install Circomlib, and Rapidsnark in the circuits folder.

-    For macOS users, you need to install nlohmann-json separately using Homebrew:

-    ```sh
-    brew install nlohmann-json
-    ```

 3. **Start Ganache Locally**